HackyCoder0951/focus_hub/docs/SYSTEM_DESIGN.md

 *Visual: [AdminDashboard_ERD.png](modules_images/AdminDashboard_ERD.png)*

 **Description:**
-This Entity Relationship Diagram (ERD) depicts the core database tables and their relationships for the Admin Dashboard module.
-It shows how entities such as users, resources, and related records are structured and linked, supporting the module's data integrity and access patterns.
+This ERD shows the admin dashboard database structure with user management, audit logs, and content moderation tables.
+It illustrates how administrative functions are supported with proper data relationships and audit trails.

 ---